ADSA-UIUC/analyseSportsUpsetsFA18/README.md

 # analyseSportsUpsetsFA18
-This the repository for an ADSA project for FA 18.
+This the repository for the ADSA project for FA 18.